libis/dataverse_api/README.md

 #     "UNCATEGORIZED"]
 ```

-All the metadata of an existing dataverse can be retrieved as a Hash with the #rdm_data method:
+All the metadata of an existing Dataverse collection can be retrieved as a Hash with the #rdm_data method:

 ```ruby
 parent_dv.rdm_data
 # => {"id"=>5, "alias"=>"parent_dv", ...}
 ```

-The resulting Hash can be saved to a file and used to create a new dataverse:
+The resulting Hash can be saved to a file and used to create a new Dataverse collection:

 ```ruby
 data = parent_dv.rdm_data.dup